kaatinga/jsonbagger/README.md

 # jsonbagger

 The `jsonbagger` package provides a simple yet effective solution for extracting JSON objects from strings in Go.
-It is particularly useful when dealing with raw data streams or logs where JSON data needs to be isolated from non-JSON content.
+It is ideal for dealing with raw data streams or logs where JSON data needs to be isolated from non-JSON content.
 This package offers two primary functions: `ExtractJSON` and `ExtractJSONIndexes`, both aimed at identifying and extracting JSON objects.

+The `jsonbagger` package is especially useful when handling responses from Large Language Models (LLMs) that occasionally include additional comments or text alongside JSON objects.
+This "noisy" response can cause standard functions like `json.Unmarshal()` to fail due to the presence of non-JSON text. `jsonbagger` efficiently extracts the clean JSON object from such responses, ensuring compatibility with JSON processing functions.

 ## Installation